Have you ever been (cyber) bullied? by HiewKao

 This article is about the story of a Thai teacher in a public school who was bullied by society.
 She is an LGBT gender.

 Her name is “Teacher Bolly” or Mr Teerapong Meisatchao, who lived in Amnat Charoen Province.
 She is determined to complete his studies and examinations to be a civil servant to achieve the dreams of his parents.
 She is an English teacher in Prasat Prachakit School Damnoen Saduak District, Ratchaburi Province, and she has become "Cyberbully victims," even though Thai society is now more open and accepting of LGBT people.

 As she is an LGBT and has a cheerful personality that she loves to do weird makeup while teaching her students in order to get student’s attention and be happy to study with her.
 This made the teacher Bolly from ordinary people with a few hundred acquaintances, become the public figure of a society of millions.

 After a strange makeup clip that teaches English became a notorious viral clip in the social world in the middle of the year 2019.
 When becoming a celebrity in the blink of an eye, the consequence "Teacher Bolly" was hit by a cyberbully with so many negative comments on social media, unstoppable that I felt overwhelmed.

 A smile of happiness wandering, and it also affects people who are close to her.
-She suggests to the people in the cyber world to think carefully before putting the finger on the keyboard and typing comments on other people post both known and unknown persons.
+She suggests to the people in the cyber world to think carefully before putting their finger on the keyboard and typing comments on other people posts, both known and unknown persons.

-They should leave comments with facts, not a personal perspective and do not set a vigilante to judge others just for fun.
+They should leave comments with facts, not a personal perspective, and not set a vigilante to judge others just for fun.
 Or, just because you want to press other people down.

 ❖ In this case, the semiotics theory has illustrated the symbol that comes in the form of gender identity that caused society to bully this teacher.
 LGBTQ+ should be accepted in our generation and should be normalised in today’s society.